-He has also been the subject of solo exhibitions and permanent installations at museums and institutions internationally, including Palais de Tokyo, Paris (2018); Museo de Arte Moderno, Buenos Aires (2017); K21 Kunstsammlung Nordrhein-Westfalen, Ständehaus, Dusseldorf (2013); the Metropolitan Museum of Art, New York (2012); and Hamburger Bahnhof – Museum für Gegenwart, Berlin (2011).
-Saraceno has participated in numerous festivals and biennales, including the 17th Venice Architecture Biennale (2020) and the 53rd and 58th Venice Biennales (2009, 2019).
+Saraceno has been the subject of numerous solo exhibitions including Red Brick Art Museum, Beijing (2024); Serpentine Galleries, London (2023); Museum of Old and New Art, Tasmania (2022); The Shed, New York (2022); Towada Art Center, Japan (2021); Carte Blanche at Palais de Tokyo, Paris (2018); Museo de Arte Moderno, Buenos Aires (2017); K21 Kunstsammlung Nordrhein-Westfalen, Ständehaus, Dusseldorf (2013); the Metropolitan Museum of Art, New York (2012); and Hamburger Bahnhof – Museum für Gegenwart, Berlin (2011).
+Saraceno has participated in numerous festivals and biennales, including the 17th Venice Architecture Biennale (2020) and the 53rd and 58th Venice Biennales (2009, 2019) and staged artistic interventions with COP20, COP21, and COP26, as well at the World Economic Forum, Davos, in 2017 and 2013.
+Saraceno’s artworks are furthermore housed in numerous permanent collections, including the Museum of Modern Art, New York, USA; Nationalgalerie, Berlin, Germany; and The National Gallery of Denmark, Copenhagen, and he has been commissioned for twenty-one permanent, large-scale installations across four continents.

 Saraceno lives and works in and beyond the planet Earth.